actions/add-to-project/README.md

 🚨 **This action is a work in progress.
 Please do not use it except for experimentation until a release has been prepared.** 🚨

-Use this action to automatically add issues to a GitHub Project.
-Note that this is for [GitHub Projects (beta)](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects), not the original GitHub Projects.
+Use this action to automatically add the current issue or pull request to a GitHub Project.
+Note that this
+is for [GitHub Projects (beta)](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects), not the original GitHub Projects.